 For National Potato Day, a satirical portrait of Edmund Burke eating potatoes.
 The caption reads “Cincinnatus in retirement falsely supposed to represent Jesuit Padre driven back to his native potatoes.
 See Romanish Commonwealth.”

 At the time this was printed, Burke had retired from government after the Prime Minister Lord Rockingham had died.
 Edmund Burke was the private secretary, political ally and friend of Lord Rockingham, who led the Whigs and achieved two terms in office.
 After his death in 1782 and the appointment of (Irish born) Lord Shelburne Burke resigned in protest.
-One factor was Lord Shelburne’s position on the US colonies; he was reluctant to accept the total independence of America and proposed a form of Dominion status.
+One factor was Lord Shelburne’s position on the US colonies.
+He was reluctant to accept the total independence of America and proposed a form of Dominion status.

 Burke was satirised in this way because of his support for the 1778 Relief Act, which allowed Catholics to join the army and purchase land if they took an oath of allegiance.
-Despite the limited provisions, the Act was very unpopular.
+Despite its limited provisions, the Act was very unpopular.

 The title of the print makes an ironic reference to the Roman dictator who returned to his plough after saving his country.